Reinhold Kubik

-Reinhold Kubik (born 22 March 1942, Vienna) is an Austrian musicologist, pianist and conductor.
+Reinhold Kubik (* March 22 1942; † May 25 2024, Vienna) was an Austrian musicologist, pianist and conductor.

 Biography

 From 1966 to 1974, Kubik worked as a repetiteur, coach, and Kapellmeister at the Deutsche Oper am Rhein in Düsseldorf and Duisburg.
 From 1974 to 1980, Kubik did research for a PhD on Handel's Rinaldo at Erlangen.
 He has also been a pianist, composer, choir director and lecturer.
 Kubik was editor-in-chief of Hänssler Verlag and has worked at Universal Edition Wien.
 He taught at the University of Music and Performing Arts Vienna, in Nuremberg, Karlsruhe, London, and at Yale University.

-Kubik is married to the Baroque scholar, singer and dance pedagogue Margit Legler.
+Kubik was married to the Baroque scholar, singer and dance pedagogue Margit Legler.
 Legler and Kubik have jointly written about and presented productions related to Baroque music, dance, and theatre.

 IGMG tenure

 From 1993 to 2012, Kubik was editor-in-chief of the Critical Complete Edition of the Works of Gustav Mahler and vice president of the Internationale Gustav Mahler Gesellschaft (IGMG; International Gustav Mahler Society).
 Several controversial episodes ensued over editions of Mahler's Symphony No. 1 and Symphony No. 6 issued during his tenure.